andermurias/scrapyard/README.md

 - **dataSourde.elements.page**: The pages to request, can be a an array with all the elements you want, or can be a string range "1-11" or "7-21"...

-- **dataSource.selector**: The selector where the URL of the individual elements in the paginaed list
+- **dataSource.selector**: The selector where the URL of the individual elements in the paginaed list, must be an anchor

 - **language.default**: The default language you want to set in the output json